 Temari, coming from words hand (te) and ball (mari), truly began as a simple toy.
 Around 7th century game Kemari (similar to hacky sack nowadays) derived from China's Cuju game was introduced in Japan.
 At first, it was played with leather ball.
 But as the ball games evolved into tossing and catching, first hand balls were created.
 Those were made mostly from scraps of old kimonos, wrapped with string so tightly that they would actually bounce.

 Around 16th century, noblewomen started wind the balls with colorful silk threads and embroidering them.
 While competing with one another, the patterns would become more and more perfected and intriguing.
-Mothers gave temari to they children on New Year's Eve, not just for playing, but as a "love token".
+Mothers gave temari to their children on New Year's Eve, not just for playing, but as a "love token".
 Inside some mari cores you could even find piece of paper with mother's wish for child's well being.
-But that is not all there is inside, some where noise makers too.
+But that is not all there is inside, some there are noise makers too.
 Sometimes tassels are added.

 Thus a creation of simple toys slowly leaded to complex art objects.